Inflectra/rapise-documentation/docs/RVL/Maps.md

     |      | Sarah     | pass2        |        |           |           |            |
     | End  | of Map    |              |        |           |           |            |

 An RVL script has at least 7 [columns](Columns.md).
-However the *Map* may take as many columns as needed.
+However, a *Map* may take as many columns as needed.

 ## Map Definition

-Typical declaration of map looks like:
+A typical map declaration looks like this:

 | Flow  | Type      | Object      | Action | ParamName | ParamType | ParamValue |
 | ----- | --------- | ----------- | ------ | --------- | --------- | ---------- |